JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-work-with-api.md

 When used in conjunction with the [Kotlin DataFrame library](https://kotlin.github.io/dataframe/gettingstarted.html), Kotlin Notebook not only enables you to connect to and fetch
 JSON data from APIs but also assists in reshaping this data for comprehensive analysis and visualization.

-> For an example Notebook, see [DataFrame examples on GitHub](https://github.com/Kotlin/dataframe/blob/master/examples/notebooks/youtube/Youtube.ipynb).
+> For Kotlin Notebook examples, see [DataFrame examples on GitHub](https://github.com/Kotlin/dataframe/blob/master/examples/notebooks/youtube/Youtube.ipynb).
 >
 {type="tip"}